pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 1. In NSX Manager, go to **Networking** > **Switching** > **Switches**.
 1. Click **Add** and create a logical switch (LS).
 1. Name the switch descriptively, such as `inter-t0-logical-switch`.
 1. Connect the logical switch to the transport zone defined when deploying NSX.
-See [Installing and Configuring NSX-T Data Center v3.0 for TKGI](./nsxt-3-0-install.html).
+See [Installing and Configuring NSX-T Data Center v3.0 for {{ vars.product_short }}](./nsxt-3-0-install.html).

 ### <a id="router-port"></a>Step 3: Configure a New Uplink Interface on the Shared Tier-0 Router

 The Shared Tier-0 router already has an uplink interface to the external (physical) network that was configured when it was created.
-For more information, see [Installing and Configuring NSX-T Data Center v3.0 for TKGI](./nsxt-3-0-install.html).
+For more information, see [Installing and Configuring NSX-T Data Center v3.0 for {{ vars.product_short }}](./nsxt-3-0-install.html).

 To enable Multi-T0, you must configure a second uplink interface on the Shared Tier-0 router that connects to the inter-T0 network (`inter-t0-logical-switch`, for example).
 To do this, complete the following steps: